-However, if you’ve bought an investment property overseas and are ready to move across the pond, or have been given the keys to an old house or you are living in one and the time has come to do some remodelling, there are certain things you’ll need to pay special attention to.
+However, if you’ve bought an investment property overseas and are ready to move across the pond, or have been given the keys to an old house or you are living in one and the time has come to do some remodeling, there are certain things you’ll need to pay special attention to.

 Here are the most common things you’ll need to be extra careful with.

-When it comes to remodelling old houses, one of the most common concerns is the materials that were used when the houses were originally built.
+When it comes to remodeling old houses, one of the most common concerns is the materials that were used when the houses were originally built.